tel: +48 22 499 98 98

 Please review the information on how to handle neodymium magnets and avoid significant harm to your body, as well as prevent unintentional disruption to the magnets.

-Neodymium magnets are extremely delicate, and by joining them in an uncontrolled manner, they will break.
-Neodymium magnets are made of metal and coated with a shiny nickel surface, but they are not as hard as steel.
-At the moment of collision between the magnets, small metal fragments can be dispersed in different directions.
+Neodymium magnets are highly fragile, and by joining them in an uncontrolled manner, they will crack.
+Neodymium magnetic are made of metal and coated with a shiny nickel, but they are not as durable as steel.
+In the event of a collision between two magnets, there may be a scattering of fragments in different directions.
+Protecting your eyes is crucial in such a situation.

 Dhit sp. z o.o. logo